2.1.1. Which Computer Science Degree Should I Choose?

 The B.A. is a good fit for someone who wants to learn Computer Science + X. It allows room to explore another area of study when compared the technical course heavy BS program.
-The B.A. includes a richer set of liberal education credits than the B.S.
+The B.A. includes a richer set of elective credits than the B.S.
 For application areas that involve the liberal arts, this broader background may be more appropriate.
 The B.A. may also be a more efficient option for students pursuing a double major or a large minor to stay on track for a four-year graduation.

 Students don't have to pursue a specific track or specialization in the B.A., but it's recommended to package the 8 minimum credits of CSCI 4000-5000 level electives into a given area similar to our B.S. program tracks.